awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 + Network issues reside between replication instance and target

 **CPUUtilization**
-The percentage of CPU being used by a task\.
+The percentage of CPU being used by a task across multiple cores\.
+The semantics of task CPUUtilization is slightly different from replication CPUUtilizaiton\.
+If 1 vCPU is fully used, it indicates 100%, but if multiple vCPUs are in use, the value could be above 100%\.
 Units: Percent

 **SwapUsage**
 The amount of swap used by the task\.
 Units: Bytes